-Masooma, a young Shia journalist narrates multiple instances in her work where she could draw a stark resemblance between the events in Karbala and the ones in Kashmir.
+The intersection of the political overtones of oppression and the Shia act of mourning not only has similarities but they interact with one another.
+The example of Parveena Ahanger's description of their protest site as matam mourning affirms this.
+Another way in which these two interact can be derived from an account put forth by Masooma.
+A young Shia journalist, Masooma narrates multiple instances in her work where she could draw a stark resemblance between the events in Karbala and the ones in Kashmir.
 She describes one particular incident, vivid in her memory, where she had gone to cover multiple funerals of civilians and militants in Pulwama, in 2017.
 She remembers the incident as the unfolding of 'real Karbala' in front of her eyes:

-That day people were on the streets as many militants and civilians had been martyred in indiscriminate firing... when we went to the ground, there was a sea of people, attending the funeral of a slain militant.
-Her sister was crying there like hell, saying 'bayo, bayo' (brother, brother) and his father could not walk as he had lost his only son.
+That day people were on the streets as many militants and civilians had been martyred in indiscriminate firing...
+When we went to the ground, there was a sea of people, attending the funeral of a slain militant.
+Her sister was crying there like hell, saying 'bayo, bayo' (brother, brother) and her father could not walk as he had lost his only son.

-She associates this with the martyrdom of Hazrat Ali Akbar (as), the young son of Imam Hussain, who was martyred by Yazid's forces.
-It is often said in commemorations of this incident that the pain of losing his son, turned Imam Hussain's hair grey overnight.
+She associates this with the martyrdom of Ali Akbar, the young son of Imam Hussain, who was martyred by Yazid's forces.
 Masooma then goes on to describe another funeral she attended that day:

 In one village there were four funerals.
-Usually, when someone is martyred, there is matam (mourning), but in the house there was a body lying in the lawn without the usual number of attendees... there were so many funerals, where would people go?
+Usually, when someone is martyred, there is matam (mourning), but in the house, there was a body lying on the lawn without the usual number of attendees... there were so many funerals, where would people go?
 In every home there was a slain body, it felt like real Karbala.
 A brother, a son, a husband, everyone had died in that incident.
 It felt like even the sky was crying...